 Though their inclusion may be counter-intuitive to some collectors in the present, two auctions from the 1860s are included.

-Woodward made clear that he had recently purchased these two collections before he had them auctioned, and it is believed that they were purchased and auctioned intact except that there were no regular issue U.S. gold coins from Mickley in the auction of the Mickley Collection in 1867.
-W. Elliot Woodward had purchased the vast majority of the Mickley Collection intact, but Mickley’s U.S. gold coins were sold privately to William Summer Appleton.
+Woodward made clear that he had recently purchased these two collections before he had them auctioned, and it is believed that they were purchased and auctioned intact except that there were no regular-issue U.S. gold coins from Mickley in the auction of the Mickley Collection in 1867.
+W. Elliot Woodward had purchased the vast majority of the Mickley Collection intact, but Mickley’s U.S. gold coins were sold privately to William Sumner Appleton.